seedcode/canvas-starter-kit/README.md

 ### Building the Kit in Your Org

 ##### A Hosted App
 The idea behind Canvas is that you have an existing Web App you'd like to bring into Salesforce, so presumably your app is currently already hosted.
-Salesforce does require https for your app to work in Canvas.
+Salesforce does require **https** for your app to work in Canvas.
 You can get around this a little bit in development by making a browser exception to the PHP endpoint, but not with the OAuth callback endpoint.
-If you are starting from the very beginning, than [Heroku](https://www.heroku.com/) and [Appfog](https://www.ctl.io/appfog/) are excellent services for hosting your app, and Salesforce provides a [Heroku Quickstart](https://developer.salesforce.com/docs/atlas.en-us.salesforce1api.meta/salesforce1api/heroku_quick_start.htm) path for developers.
+If you are starting from the very beginning, then [Heroku](https://www.heroku.com/) and [Appfog](https://www.ctl.io/appfog/) are excellent services for hosting your app, and Salesforce provides a [Heroku Quickstart](https://developer.salesforce.com/docs/atlas.en-us.salesforce1api.meta/salesforce1api/heroku_quick_start.htm) path for developers.

 The only server technology the kit requires is PHP.
 Once your hosting is set up, deploy the whole kit, except for the packageComponents folder.
 You can now set up the components in your Salesforce Developer Org.